Compliments of a co-worker

 From the road fork, continue up the gravel road for about two miles, passing the Slickrock Falls trailhead, and park in a small lot with a kiosk; this is the Sun Wall trailhead.
 Hike up the trail as for the Nose Area, then take a smaller trail off to the right after passing a switchback above a granite slab.
 Continue winding through the rhodos to finish at the base of Legendary Nuclear Bomb.
 Most of the Sun Wall routes are further to the right along the cliffside trail.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sun Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sun Wall:

 Featured Route For Sun Wall

 Scotty Pippen 5.10 6b 20 VII- 19 E2 5b North Carolina

 : Looking Glass Rock

 : Sun Wall